mahsankhaan/discovery-k8s-lab/README.md

 ### Step 4

-1. Make sure to clone the repository and under the dir
+1. Make sure to clone the repository and under the __discovery-k8s-lab__ directory

 2. Let's build the app.
 Build a Docker image for the app, tag and push it to ICR under your namespace: